Travel Directives and Additional Resources

 Travellers: Please arrive 90-minutes prior to your scheduled departure time.

 The Government of Canada has issued a number of directives and screening measures in response to the COVID-19 pandemic.

-- Effective April 20, the Government of Canada requires air passengers to have non-medical mask or face covering to cover their mouth and nose during portions of their travel through Canadian airports and in-flight.
+- The Government of Canada requires air passengers to have non-medical mask or face covering to cover their mouth and nose during portions of their travel through Canadian airports and in-flight.
 Travellers without a mask will not be allowed to continue with their travel.